crabarca/crabarca/README.md

 ### Hi!
 Hola! 👋

 I'm a software developer aiming to write good, usable and human focused software.
-Currently working on the consulting business.
+Currently working for the IT consulting business.

 - 🔭 I’m currently working on providing solutions using the Cloud and Kubernetes
-- 🌱 CUrrently learning Golang and navigating the complexes of big companies IT solutions
+- 🌱 Learning Golang and navigating the complexes of big companies IT solutions

 <!--